-- 11.2.2 Default Rates for the Title IV Student Loan Program for the years since the last accreditation review, as reported to the college by the US Department of Education. - 11.2.2.a For institutions in which most recent rates are above the federal guidelines, plans to bring rates into compliance must be reported to the ABFSE office. - 11.2.3 The most recent financial aid audit and default rate info (as indicated in 11.2.1 and 11.2.2) will be attached to the Annual Report each year to be reviewed by a sub-committee of the COA. - Any adverse communications relative to Title IV eligibility must be reported to the ABFSE office in a timely manner (within 30 days of receipt). - 11.3.1 Non-compliance with Title IV obligations will be considered in ABFSE accreditation decisions.
+- 11.2.2 Default Rates for the Title IV Student Loan Program for the years since the last accreditation review, as reported to the college by the U. S. Department of Education. - 11.2.2.a For institutions in which most recent rates are above the federal guidelines, plans to bring rates into compliance must be reported to the ABFSE office.

+- 11.2.3 The most recent financial aid audit, the default rate info (as indicated in 11.2.1 and 11.2.2), and the most recent financial aid composite score will be attached to the Annual Report each year to be reviewed by a sub-committee of the COA. - 11.2.3 The most recent financial aid audit and default rate info (as indicated in 11.2.1 and 11.2.2) will be attached to the Annual Report each year to be reviewed by a sub-committee of the COA.

+- 11.3 Any adverse communications relative to Title IV eligibility must be reported to the ABFSE office in a timely manner (within 30 days of receipt). - 11.3.1 Non-compliance with Title IV obligations will be considered in ABFSE accreditation decisions.